 Cassie + Friends’ Youth Mental Health Strategy

-To combat this crisis, Cassie + Friends launched a $500,000 fundraising campaign to implement our comprehensive Youth Mental Health Strategy.
+In 2023, after hearing from families that mental health was one of the most difficult and overlooked aspects of life with a rheumatic disease, we took action.
+Cassie + Friends launched a $500,000 fundraising campaign to implement our comprehensive Youth Mental Health Strategy.
 We are halfway to our goal and are already making a significant impact.
-Our three-tiered initiative is designed to:

 - Empower youth through our Youth Mentorship Program, which pairs patients with trained peer mentors who provide guidance and emotional support.